 Having said that, if you're planning to stop in some of the national parks along the way, remember that the hot deserts of Utah can feel quite cold and unpleasant in the winter, so if you want to go on some hikes and explore the red rocks en route, going from April to October is best.

-If you're travelling in the winter, you can take advantage of passing through the Rockies and do some skiing on the way.
-Vail is right along the I-70 and Aspen is only a short detour away.
+If you're traveling in the winter, you can take advantage of passing through the Rockies and do some skiing on the way.
+Vail is right along the interstate and Aspen is only a short detour away.

 Keep in mind that the temperatures on this part of the route tend to be between 20-40 degrees Fahrenheit, so make sure to pack warm clothes.

 Summers in Las Vegas tend to be hot with the temperature sometimes reaching 100 degrees Fahrenheit and unlike many other touristic places, the peak season for Las Vegas is not summer (it is spring and fall).
 So you might be able to get deals on the hotel prices if you visit during the warmer months.